 The European Regulators Group for Audiovisual Media Services brings together heads or high level representatives of national independent regulatory bodies in the field of audiovisual services, to advise the Commission on the implementation of the EU's Audiovisual Media Services Directive (AVMSD).

-On 3 February 2014, the European Commission adopted a Decision setting the objectives for the Group:
+On 3 February 2014, the European Commission adopted a Decision on establishing the ERGA and setting the objectives for the Group:

 - to advise and assist the Commission in its work, to ensure a consistent implementation of the AVMSD as well as in any other matters related to audiovisual media services within the Commission's competence.